drufball/yosai/_drafts/intrigue.md

 Moto and Keta locked eyes.
 "Do you think that was--?"

 They winced as an entire den full of spiders screeched in response.
 The sound stabbed at their ears, so high-pitched it was almost inaudible.
-It wasn't long before they would hear the chaotic drum line of countless spider legs racing towards them.
+It wasn't long before they would hear the chaotic drum line of spider legs racing towards them.

 "The kid!
 We've got to get to him before anything happens."

 Keta nodded, then turned to the people he had freed from the webs.
 "We must go now.
 Hide here until you hear fighting, then run."

 Moto and Keta ran from the room without waiting to see how the prisoners reacted.
 They already took a huge risk rescuing them from the spiders in the first place.
-It was up to them to handle the rest.
+As far as he was concerned, they could handle the rest.

 Moto pulled the shutter all the way open on the lantern as they raced down the hallway.
 Their footsteps rang out against the stone as they worked their way back to the intersection.
 There was a loud snap as Keta crashed through one of the web trip wires stretched across the hall.
 No time left for caution.

-They hit the spiders fast and quiet, just like he planned.
-It didn't seem like they gave away any kind of sign.
+What went wrong?
+They killed the spiders fast and quiet, just like Moto planned.
 Did a spider escape?
-No. The scream started the instant the light spider died.
+But the scream started the instant he killed the light spider.
 The timing was too perfect to be a coincidence.
 Somehow the other spiders knew when it died.
 This was revenge.

 They never should have interfered with the other prisoners.
 He pushed the thought aside.
 There would be time for berating himself later.
 Now they had to focus.

 Keta slid to a halt at the intersection they passed through earlier.
 He looked down the tunnel to the right, towards the exit.
-The sound of skittering legs bounced down the hallway like a thousand dice being tossed to decide their fate.
+The sound of skittering legs bounced down the hallway.
+A thousand dice being tossed to decide their fate.

 "I could collapse the tunnel."
 Keta balled his hand into a fist.